Don Cockell: Light-heavywight

-Up in weight
+Heavyweight

-His next three fights, at heavyweight, were all won by technical knockouts.
-The third one was against the Welshman, Tommy Farr, who had been an excellent heavyweight, fighting against the great Joe Louis, but who was now at the end of his career, and had aged quite a bit.
+Cockell found success at heavyweight, and in his next three heavyweight fights, all were won by technical knockouts.
+The third one was against the Welshman, Tommy Farr, who had been an excellent heavyweight, fighting against the great Joe Louis, but who was now at the end of his career, and although experienced, had aged quite a bit.

 The fight against Farr was a final eliminator for the British heavyweight title, and so put Cockell in line for a title challenge against the holder Johnny Williams.
 The bout for the British and Commonwealth titles was held at Harringay Arena on 12 May 1953, and Cockell won on points over fifteen rounds.

 Cockell then had two more wins before defending his Commonwealth title against Johnny Arthur in Johannesburg, South Africa.
 He won the fight on points after fifteen rounds.

-Cockell moved rapidly up the heavyweight rankings by scoring three wins against American fighters.
-First he beat Roland La Starza on points at Earls Court Arena, then he had successive victories over Harry (Kid) Matthews, first at the White City Stadium and then at Sicks' Stadium, Seattle.
+In 1954, Cockell moved rapidly up the heavyweight rankings by scoring four wins against top rated American fighters.
+He first defeated heavyweight challenger Roland La Starza on points at Earls Court Arena, then won three close successive victories over the highly rated Harry (Kid) Matthews, the second fight was held at the White City Stadium, and the first and third at Sicks' Stadium, Seattle.

 These victories put him in line for a title fight against undefeated heavyweight world champion Rocky Marciano.
 This was the first British world title bid since Tommy Farr had fought Joe Louis in 1937.